RowydaElshaer219/category-management-api-Eng.Mo-ass/README.md

 ]
 ```

+## Error Handling
+The API returns appropriate status codes for different scenarios:
+- `400 Bad Request` – Invalid input
+- `404 Not Found` – Category not found
+- `500 Internal Server Error` – Server-side issue

 ## Testing with Postman

-1. Open Postman
+1. Open Postman.
-2. Import the provided collection (if available) or create a new collection
+2. Import the provided collection (if available) or create a new collection.
-3. Create requests for each endpoint
+3. Create requests for each endpoint.
-4. Test each endpoint with appropriate request bodies
+4. Test each endpoint with different request bodies.
-5. Verify responses match expected formats
+5. Verify that responses match expected formats.

+## Future Enhancements
+- Implement authentication and authorization
+- Add pagination for retrieving categories
+- Integrate caching for performance optimization
+- Deploy to a cloud-based server